spaceFlow-US/.github/profile/README.md

 Technological barriers
 - smart lock is the only requirement
-- no camera
-- no microphone
+- no camera, tenant will record video using their phone

 Tenant experience
 - GPT-voice-based realtime QA